sbitio/puppet-monit/README.md

 On the other hand, `monit::check` defined type is a facade for all check types.
 It works as a single entry point to declare any type of check in the same way.
-Common configuration options are parameters of the defiend type, and check specific options are passed through a hash in the `config` parameter.
+Common configuration options are parameters of the defined type, and check specific options are passed through a hash in the `config` parameter.

 See [manifests/check.pp](https://github.com/sbitio/puppet-monit/blob/master/manifests/check.pp)